BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

    - Remote - WSL
    - C/C++ (optional)
    - Git History (optional)
-    > The **Remote Developer extension pack** allows you to run WSL, SSH, and a remote container for editing and debugging code with all the Visual Studio Code features.
+    > The **Remote Developer extension pack** allows running WSL, SSH, and a remote container for editing and debugging code with all the Visual Studio Code features.
-3. Locate your home directory in Ubuntu, it should be located in `/home/<username>/`
+3. Locate the home directory in Ubuntu, it should be located in `/home/<username>/`

 ![Alt text](images/ubuntu_home.png)

 4. Once in the directory, run the code command `code .`.
 This command will open Visual Studio Code inside the current working directory.
     > Running the `code` command requires the remote development extension pack for WSL.

-    This is where we will run our `git clone` command for our assignments in the *integrated terminal*.
+    This is the location to `git clone` for assignments in the *integrated terminal*.

 ```bash
 git clone git@gitlab.enexploitable.systems:your-id/jos.git